Frank9000/100-days-of-code/log.md

 **Today's Progress**: Worked on updating bootstrap page.

-**Thoughts**: New to bootstrap, still just getting familiar with it.
+**Thoughts:**: New to bootstrap, still just getting familiar with it.
 Portifolio page under Heavy Construction.
 Enjoying the process.

 **Link(s) to work**: <a href="url">https://frank9000.github.io</a>